apache/sling-org-apache-sling-graphql-core/README.md

 Unless you have specific needs not covered by this mechanism, there's no need to implement your own `SchemaProvider` services.

+## Built-in directives

+Version 0.0.10 of the Apache Sling GraphQL Core introduces the concept of built-in directives.
+The `@fetcher` and `@resolver` directives were supported before as well as part of the schema definition.
+However, starting from version 0.0.10 their schema definition is redundant, since all schemas will now be automatically extended to provide support for the built-in directives.

-## SlingDataFetcher selection using the `@fetcher` directive
+### SlingDataFetcher selection using the `@fetcher` directive

-The following `@fetcher` directive is automatically defined by this module:
+The following built-in `@fetcher` directive is defined by this module:

     # This directive maps fields to our Sling data fetchers
     directive @fetcher(